shina-lab/artifact_Sagitta/README.txt

     artifact/polytracker
         polytracker (modified by us in section 5) artifact/taint_tracking
-        our tool library (implemented in section 5) artifact/try-clang
+        our tool (implemented in section 5)
+    artifact/try-clang
-        Supplemental header file for Magma
+        Supplemental header file for Magma (required for build Magma and target binaries) artifact/work-desk
-    artifact/work-desk
         Helper utility for building/running polytracker
+    artifact/build_libtiff.sh
+        Script file to build libtiff (used for claim/claim1) artifact/pipeline.py
+        Script file to run our tool (used for claim/claim1)

 Input pair (section 6.1):
     In evaluation/input-file/, directories contains crash/non-crash inputs.